michaelmangelsdorf/myth/spec.md

     0x9B: MH	Take M[B_O] as page offset and store it into PC - if A is not equal to zero
     0x9C: MZ	Take M[B_O] as page offset and store it into PC - if A is equal to zero
     0x9D: MN	Take M[B_O] as page offset and store it into PC - if A is negative (has bit 7 set)
-    0x9E: MR	Take M[B_O] as page-index, load the index into R, set PC to 80h
+    0x9E: MG	Take M[B_O] as page-index, load the index into G, set PC to 80h
     0x9F: MC	Take M[B_O] as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L

     0xA0: BU	Take B as 8-bit signed number and add it to 16-bit pointer B_O